midsdsy/LOD-Net/README.md

 We follow the data setting of [PraNet](https://github.com/DengPingFan/PraNet).
 You could download the datasets and process them to COCO-format for training and testing.

 ## Results
-We use the metric code of [mmSegmentation](https://github.com/open-mmlab/mmsegmentation) which is an open source project of OpenMMLab to calculate the mDice and mIoU, shown in seman_mask_evaluate.py.
+We use the metric code of [mmSegmentation](https://github.com/open-mmlab/mmsegmentation) which is an open-source project by OpenMMLab to calculate the mDice and mIoU, shown in seman_mask_evaluate.py.
 We evaluate the result of previous works based on result maps supported by [PraNet](https://github.com/DengPingFan/PraNet) (U-Net, U-Net++, SFA, PraNet) and our prediction on official model weights (HarDNet).

 |                     |CVC-ClinicDB  |       Kvasir   |        ETIS    |  CVC-ColonDB    |     CVC-T   |
 |---------------------|--------------------|-----------------------------|----|----------------|----------|